graphql-nexus/nexus/docs/best-practices.md

   schema.js
 ```

-However you end up structuring your files, they ultimately all need to be imported and passed to the `GQLiteralSchema` function, and keeping a consistent approach to file naming makes it simpler
+However you end up structuring your files, they ultimately all need to be imported and passed to the `buildSchema` function, and keeping a consistent approach to file naming makes it simpler

 ```
 import * as userTypes from './graphql/user'